About us

 (he/him)

-Civil engineer working as a teaching assistant and project engineer at ETH specializing in fish migration in rivers.
+Civil engineer working as teaching assistant and project engineer at ETH specialising in hydraulics and fish migration in rivers.
 Passionate about cycling infrastructure and loves to cycle everywhere.
-Looking forward to another edition of the Summer School.
+Looking forward to the fifth edition of the Summer School!

 Photo of Karin P.